 - Growth of the City.

 - Policy priorities and strategic objectives.

 - Asset maintenance.

 - Economic climate and trends.

 - Performance trends.

 - Cash Flow Management Strategy.

 - Debtor Payment Levels.

 - Loan and Investment possibilities.

 - The need for tariff increases versus the ability of the community to pay for services.

 - Improved and sustainable service delivery.

-- National & Provincial Government priorities

-Furthermore, the strategic guidance given in National Treasury's MFMA Circulars 78 and 79 have been taken into consideration in the planning and prioritisation process.
+Furthermore, the strategic guidance given in National Treasury's MFMA Circular 78 have been taken into consideration in the planning and prioritisation process.